 4. BUDGET – LONG STREET BACKPACKERS

-Accurately described as “The Soul of Long Street” (Lonely Planet, 2011), our famous hostel is the epicentre of action on Cape Town’s most vibrant street.
-There are literally hundreds of eating, drinking and entertainment options right on our doorstep, so come prepared for fun and good times.
+Accurately described as “The Soul of Long Street” (Lonely Planet, 2011), this famous hostel is the epicentre of action on Cape Town’s most vibrant street.
+There are literally hundreds of eating, drinking and entertainment options right on its doorstep, so come prepared for fun and good times.

-Sleeping up to 80 guests, our hostel features a lush internal courtyard that’s perfect for braais, ping-pong, chilling, and meeting fellow travellers.
-Our iconic brick building also boasts two large, sun-drenched balconies, with views of Long Street and Signal Hill.
-We offer dormitory style accommodation, as well as single, twin, and double private rooms, all with shared bathrooms.
-Our TV room with satellite TV, pool table, well-stocked communal kitchen, and fibre-speed WIFI will make your stay with us a breeze.
-Our friendly staff will make your stay unforgettable.
+Sleeping up to 80 guests, the hostel features a lush internal courtyard that’s perfect for braais, ping-pong, chilling, and meeting fellow travellers.
+The iconic brick building also boasts two large, sun-drenched balconies, with views of Long Street and Signal Hill.
+There are dormitory-style accommodations, as well as single, twin, and double private rooms, all with shared bathrooms.
+There is a TV room with satellite TV, a pool table, a well-stocked communal kitchen, and fibre-speed WIFI.